GIGABOOST.AI

 What Is the Framework for Decoding the Investor Thesis?

+Decoding an investor thesis requires moving from broad "Search" to systematic "Scoring" across at least 25 fit factors — anything less leaves critical blind spots.
 To find investors who actually match your deal, you need a systematic approach to thesis research.
-This involves moving from "Search" to "Scoring."

-You cannot find a match using a single variable.
+You cannot find a thesis match using a single variable — high-conversion outreach in 2026 requires evaluating a minimum of 25 factors before sending a single email.
 In 2026, the standard for high-conversion outreach is a 25-factor scan.
 You must evaluate:

 • Check Size Consistency: Does the fund actually lead Seed rounds with $2M checks, or are they a "party round" follower?